JonTRichardson/mkpw/README.md

 *	Don’t use the supposedly clever tricks to come up with passwords that you can remember (e.g. substituting ‘1’ for ‘I’).

 # The (not-quite-abstract) base class
 I’m providing a base class, which I intend for a user to override with their own tailoring.
-I didn’t make it abstract, for one because I haven’t figured out how to do that in python, or if it can be done in python (Update: TODO: read https://docs.python.org/3/library/abc.html).
-Second, I want to have unit tests for the methods and I don’t want to deal with the inconvenience of abstractness.
-These decisions may change as this evolves.
+In the last section below (the TODO section), I suggest using the abc module to implement an abstract base class.

 # Top-level generator
 The top-level generator randomly chooses methods and calls the methods to do their random thing.
 This generator has a sense of the “quality of the password” that it is seeking.
 “Quality” has different measures.
 As I write this, password length is the only measure that I have implement with some adjustment based on what has gone into the pw so far (increasing the target length when a word is chosen from the word list).
-The intent is for there to be additional quality measures (e.g. forcing there to be a number, upper, lower etc).
+The design anticipates adding other quality measures (e.g. forcing there to be a number, upper, lower etc).

 # TODOs

-* Abstract base class: ttps://docs.python.org/3/library/abc.html
+* Consider using Abstract base class: https://docs.python.org/3/library/abc.html
-* A very long word could result in out-of-bounds reference.
 * Some authentication systems are restricted in which special characters they take.
 * Words currently come out all lower case.
 Consider ways to get more complexity.
+* Additional unit tests
+* Consider better cryptographic randomness
+* Consider how to get good randomness without interactive operation
+* Add arguments for things like no words, no specials, etc